lightning-core/lightning/communications/high/AmikoPay_LinkMicroTransaction.md

 * 'transactionID': string.
 The transaction ID (the hash of the commit token).
 * 'isPayerSide': boolean.
 True if this is the route from the payer to the meeting point, False if this is the route from the payee to the meeting point.
+* 'startTime': number.
+The start of the time range in which the transaction can be committed by showing the transaction token.
+  This is an integer, indicating UNIX time.
+  In the case of payee-side routing this must be equal to the value in the MakeRoute message.
+* 'endTime': number.
+The end of the time range in which the transaction can be committed by showing the transaction token.
+  This is an integer, indicating UNIX time.
+  In the case of payee-side routing this must be equal to the value in the MakeRoute message.

 Alice can send a CancelRoute message to Bob: